openwisp/openwisp-docs/tutorials/hotspot.rst

    :target: ../_images/social-login.png
    :align: center

-Another way to sign up for a free account is to use the social login just click on any of the two social login buttons to initiate the process.
+Another way to sign up for a free WiFi hotspot account is to use social login.
+Simply click on one of the social login buttons to initiate the process.

-Remember that your personal data is stored for less than 24 hours as the content of the demo system is reset every day.
+Please note that your personal data is stored for less than 24 hours, as the demo system is reset every day.

 .. note::
-  To find out more technical information about this topic please read:
-  `OpenWISP RADIUS - Social Login
+  For more technical information about social login, please read `OpenWISP RADIUS - Social Login
   <https://openwisp-radius.readthedocs.io/en/stable/user/social_login.html>`_